NREL/resstock/docs/source/tutorial/setup_analysis_project.rst

 OpenStudio Measures
 -------------------

-Continuing on the measure selection tab, scroll down to the **OpenStudio Measures** section.
+Continuing on the Measures Selection tab, scroll down to the **OpenStudio Measures** section.
 This section is where you will define the parameters of the analysis including the baseline case and any upgrade scenarios.

 .. _simulation-controls: